Unreasonably Small Capital definition

 Unreasonably Small Capital the Company and its Subsidiaries taken as a whole after giving effect to the Transaction (including the execution and delivery of the Credit Agreement, the making of the Loans on the Closing Date and the use of proceeds of such Loans) do not have sufficient capital to ensure that it can continue to operate as a going concern in the business it currently operates or anticipates operating as of the date hereof. * * *

-Unreasonably Small Capital means, as to any Loan Party, after giving effect to the Transactions, insufficient capital for its needs and anticipated needs, including without limitation, Identified Contingent Liabilities, without substantial unplanned disposition of assets outside the ordinary course of business, restructuring of debt, externally forced revisions of its operations or other similar actions.
+Unreasonably Small Capital relates to the ability of the Borrower on a consolidated basis after giving effect to the consummation of the Transaction, to continue as a going concern and not lack sufficient capital for their present needs and anticipated needs, including, without limitation, Identified Contingent Liabilities, without substantial unplanned disposition of assets outside the ordinary course of business, restructuring of debt, externally forced revisions of its operations, or similar actions.